Scholarship & Program Associate

 Application Deadline

-Interested candidates should submit their application materials no later than Friday, May 22, 2026.
-Applications will be reviewed as they are received, and the organization may interview and fill the position before the official closing date if a suitable candidate is found.
-Therefore, early application is encouraged to ensure consideration.
+Applications will be reviewed as they are received, and the organization may interview and fill the position before as soon as a suitable candidate is found.

 Please submit your completed application to Max DelSignore, Vice President, at max@nnycf.org.
 The position will remain open until filled.
 You may also mail your application to Northern New York Community Foundation, 131 Washington St., Watertown, New York 13601.
 We thank all candidates for their interest; however, only those selected for an interview will be contacted.